Skip to content

 Kitting

-Packing Materials
+Packing materials

 3PLs usually buy boxes, bubble wrap, and other packing materials in bulk and pass some of those savings on to you.
 They may add a separate line item for packing materials, or this cost might be included in your monthly service fee.

-Shipping Costs
+Shipping costs

-Returns Processing
+Returns processing

 There’s another side of 3PL pricing that can’t always be calculated in black and white.
 If you’re on the fence as to whether to use a 3PL service, you should also consider the cost of not doing so.

 These are referred to as hidden costs because they’re not usually listed as line items on a P&L statement.
 However, they do directly or indirectly influence your bottom line.
-These costs may include:

 Manual processes are still the way of life for many companies handling their own fulfillment.
-Once an order is placed, your fulfillment processes should be connected to your eCommerce technology for a seamless, automated experience.
+Once an order is placed, your fulfillment processes should be connected to your e-commerce technology for a seamless, automated experience.

 3PLs deploy robust tools like Zenventory to fulfill orders faster without manual inefficiencies slowing things down.